dh-notes/vim-article/main.md

 the end of the article.)

-To summarize, Vim philosophy is a set of related concepts that start with plain text, leading to modal editing, text awareness, command composability, and, finally, a language for building customized text-manipulation software.
+To summarize, Vim philosophy is a set of related concepts that start with plain text and lead to modal editing, text awareness, command composability, and, finally, a language for building your own customized text editing software.
 Any of these ideas could be implemented independently of Vim.
 Vim just happens to implement all of them in one small package, installed on most of the world's computers (except for Windows) by default since the 1970s, available for free, easily extensible, and to further modification by the open-source community.